A semi-discrete Active Flux method for the Euler equations on Cartesian grids: Limiting

 As we are aiming at a globally continuous reconstruction, that is computed locally from merely the cell average and the point values of the cell, the reconstruction along an edge can only depend on the three values associated to this edge, and cannot depend on other values in the cell.
 Indeed, if edge-reconstruction of one of edges of $c$ were to depend on, say, the average in the cell $c$, then the reconstruction in the neighbouring cell $c'$ would also need to know about the average in $c$.

 Due to the particular choice of degrees of freedom for Active Flux the reconstruction has to fulfill two types of conditions: It is supposed to interpolate the point values at cell interfaces and its average is supposed to be equal to the given one.
-The latter condition -- merely to simplify the calculations -- shall be replaced by a (yet unknown) point value $q_\text{C}$ at cell center which is kept as a variable in the formulae.
+The latter condition -- merely to simplify the calculations -- will be replaced by a (yet unknown) point value $q_\text{C}$ at cell center which is kept as a variable in the formulae.
 Once the type of reconstruction in all regions of the cell has been determined, their integrals over the respective domains of definition can easily be found as functions of $q_\text{C}$, and $q_\text{C}$ is then determined by imposing the average of the reconstruction over the entire cell.
 This is a linear equation in $q_\text{C}$ due to linearity of the interpolation problem which makes $q_\text{C}$ enter linearly everywhere.
 The explicit formulae below therefore also depend on $q_\text{C}$, but the reconstruction in a cell in the end only depends on the point values along its boundary and on its average.
 This detour does not change the result but simplifies the algorithm.

-The overall structure of the reconstruction algorithm is: \begin{enumerate} \item Decide for every edge of the cell whether it is reconstructed parabolically, or as a hat function. \item Assume as hypothesis that the cell does not require limiting (i.e. that it is reconstructed in a piecewise biparabolic fashion) and compute the value of $q_\text{C}$ that ensures that the average of the reconstruction agrees with the given cell average. \item Check \eqref{eq:quasimonotone} and if true, decide whether the piecewise-biparabolic reconstruction obtained in \ref{it:piecewbipara} violates the maximum principle\footnote{This happens numerically by testing a given number of locations.} \item If this is the case, the cell needs to be limited with a plateau reconstruction.
+The overall structure of the reconstruction algorithm is: \begin{enumerate} \item Decide for every edge of the cell whether it is reconstructed parabolically, or as a hat function. \item Assume as hypothesis that the cell does not require limiting (i.e. that it is reconstructed in a piecewise biparabolic fashion) and compute the value of $q_\text{C}$ that ensures that the average of the reconstruction agrees with the given cell average. \item Check \eqref{eq:quasimonotone} and if true, decide whether the piecewise-biparabolic reconstruction obtained in \ref{it:piecewbipara} has an artificial extremum in the sense of what has been described above\footnote{This happens numerically by testing a given number of locations.} \item If this is the case, the cell needs to be limited with a plateau reconstruction.
 Compute the parameters $\eta, q_\text{p}$ (see below) of the plateau reconstruction that ensure maximum principle preservation and the correct value of the average of the reconstruction. \end{enumerate}

 A pedagogical derivation of the reconstruction algorithm is given in Section \ref{app:recon}.
 Here, we only state all the relevant results in a concise way.